POptUS/IBCDFO/pounders/README.md

     hfun           [f h] Function handle for mapping output from F combinemodels  [f h] Function handle for combining models of F

-Model   [dict] of options for model building
+Model   [dict/struct] of options for model building with keys:
     np_max  [int] Maximum number of interpolation points (>n+1) (2*n+1)
     Par     [1-by-4] list for formquad
 ````